 EMIC - cost-efficient emergency intervention for collision mitigation

-EMIC develops cost-efficient collision mitigation systems.
-These systems will mitigate the collision by emergency braking and steering based on frontal surround perception.
+EMIC developed cost-efficient collision mitigation systems.
+These systems have mitigated the collision by emergency braking and steering based on frontal surround perception.
 A high penetration rate shall be achieved by means of low cost system architectures or low cost additions to existing assistance systems.
-EMIC will advance existing concepts for collision mitigation with specific attention to the vehicle architecture and to cost-effective hardware and software components.
-A driver model will be developed and implemented into the collision mitigation system in order to improve the warning and intervention strategy.
-EMIC will equip two demonstrator vehicles.
+EMIC have advanced existing concepts for collision mitigation with specific attention to the vehicle architecture and to cost-effective hardware and software components.
+A driver model has been developed and implemented into the collision mitigation system in order to improve the warning and intervention strategy.
+EMIC equiped two demonstrator vehicles.

 Update 2.0 (April 2012)